 Classical Studies is the study of the people, places and events of ancient Greece and Rome through their history, literature, art and mythology.
 It teaches you to make links between past and present civilizations in order to better appreciate the influence of the Classical world on your own society.
 Classics also encourages the skills of critical thinking, attention to detail and clear communication.

-The Year 13 course introduces you to aspects of the world of ancient Rome.
+The Year 13 course introduces you to the world of ancient Rome.

 This course is eligible for subject endorsement.